 Integrate with other analytics platforms to report the serving of experiences and variations.
 This lets you view reports of users/sessions that were exposed to an experience or a variation in other platforms, or “tag” these users as users that were exposed to a specific experience.

 Note: This feature in only available for web and mobile sites.
-It is not available for native mobile apps.
+It isn't available for native mobile apps, or API campaigns.

 Setting up a custom analytics platform integration